e9x/jsc.js-bridge/README.md

 - All source code and syntax is removed in compiled code (including function bodies).

 - The returned value cannot be accessed.
-You will have to expose a function or data in the `JSC.global_jsc` object or in the context.
+You will have to expose a function or data in the `JSC.global` object or in the context.

 | Param | Type | Description |
 | --- | --- | --- |